 - Non-adaptive Agriculture Practices

-- Toxics (heavy metals, plastics and other toxins that infultrate the web of life
+- Toxins (heavy metals, plastics, and other toxins that infiltrate the web of life)

 - Ethnic tensions

 - Economic Instability

 - Scapegoating (embracing belief systems that are socially constructed and destructive)

 - Lack of Identity (destruction of self-esteem)